Who doesn't love homemade pizza? It's definitely one of our kids' favorites. And homemade calzones are fun too.

 - Another one we like is using barbecue sauce instead of regular pizza sauce (I make my own barbecue sauce recipe lately since it's super easy and most store-bought kinds have high fructose corn syrup and the organic ones we've tried aren't great), then we put on ingredients like ham or canadian bacon, pineapple, green pepper, cheese.

-- You could use this dough recipe (or the one below which I now like better) to make calzones and put ham & cheese inside, pizza ingredients or anything you'd like: flatten a big ball of dough on a lightly floured surface, spread ingredients in the middle, fold over and pinch sides together, brush with beaten egg and bake about 20 minutes or until golden.
-(At right shows the ingredients I pulled out of the freezer to throw these together later in the day: ham and 3-cheese calzones, yum!)
+- You could use this dough recipe (or the one below which I now like better) to make calzones and put ham & cheese inside, pizza ingredients or anything you'd like: flatten a fist-size ball of dough on a lightly floured surface, spread ingredients in the middle, fold over and pinch sides together, and bake at 375* for 12-15 minutes or longer or until golden.
+Here are the ingredients I pulled out of the freezer to throw these together later in the day: ham and 3-cheese calzones, yum:

 For the soaked version, start the night before and let set overnight, or I've even started it in the morning and let it set for 7 hours.
 (Picture at right.)
 Again, I double this recipe:

 - Mix together 2 1/2 cups hard whole wheat flour (or whole spelt or whole grain einkorn), 1/2 cup very warm water, and 1 cup yogurt, buttermilk, whey, or another acidic liquid.

 - At least 7 hours later add in the rest of the ingredients (add the salt last, after you mix it for a little bit – the flour protects the yeast from the salt, which can kill it and you won't get a rise): 2 teaspoons yeast, 2 Tablespoons soft butter, 2 cups unbleached white flour, 2 Tablespoons honey, 1 1/2 teaspoon sea salt.